 Fisherfolk fight government to protect their livelihoods

-COLOMBO, Sri Lanka — In a culture where women often go unheard, the fisherfolk women of Sri Lanka made certain their voices were loud and clear.
+In a culture where women often go unheard, the fisherfolk women of Sri Lanka made certain their voices were loud and clear.

-After developing basic materials on the project, the women began to travel to the small villages around the lagoon to raise awareness of the impending harm and rally people to action.
+The women began to travel to the small villages around the lagoon to raise awareness of the impending harm and rally people to action.
 Letters were sent to the president with no response.
 Then a series of protests began.

 “These women are amazing!
 Their testimonies and stories fill me with great hope and encouragement for them as well as for the global community of faith,” said Mienda Uriarte, coordinator for PC(USA) World Mission’s Asia and the Pacific office.
 “They responded from a genuine, authentic call to protect the natural resources entrusted to their care.
 With no economic standing and no status in the community, they stood unwaveringly in their position of powerlessness against a government and wore their courage like the badge of honor it is.
 We should all be so bold when faced with insurmountable odds.”

-Asked if their husbands would be involved, one of the women smiled and said, “They only know fishing.”
+When asked if their husbands would be involved, one of the women smiled and said, “They only know fishing.”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.